 Departure train stations: Trains from Florence to Venice may depart from any of 3 stations.
 Florence Santa Maria Novella is located near the city center and also has its own tram station, while Florence Campo di Marte is in the southern part of the city and also has its own tram station.
 Florence Rifredi is situated to the north of the city and is connected by both bus and tram.
 Make sure that you're at the proper train station at least 30 minutes before your departure.
 While waiting, you can purchase refreshments at nearby shops or use the free Wi-Fi.

 Arrival train stations: Venice Santa Lucia is the Venetian station where you'll arrive and is located in the northern part of the city.
 You can get to the station by taking a water bus or a taxi, and the train station has snacks and drinks you can purchase.

 If you'd like to purchase low-cost tickets, make sure to book your journey ahead of time.
 Since there are so many daily trains between Florence and Venice, being flexible on dates and times is a smart way to help you save money.
 Depending on the journey you choose, you might be able to receive a discount through either Transitalia or Italo if you're under a certain age or if you're a senior citizen.

-Omio customers traveling this route depart most frequently from Firenze Santa Maria Novella and arrive in Venezia Mestre.
+Omio customers who travel this route most frequently depart from Firenze Santa Maria Novella and arrive in Venezia Mestre.